 The fetal age of your baby is now 20 weeks.
 22 weeks pregnant, your baby is now approximately 11 inches in length (28 cm).
 At almost a full pound (450 gr), your baby is looking more like a miniature newborn more each week, although the main difference is that your little one is still very skinny.

-During this rapid weight gain, the skin is still quite wrinkled but is protected by fine hair called languo to help protect him within utero.
+During this rapid weight gain, the skin is still quite wrinkled but is protected by fine hair called lanugo to help protect him within the uterus.

 Inside your baby, the pancreas is developing steadily, which is essential for the production of some important hormones during their lifetime.